abinit/abinit/doc/tutorial/eph4isotc.md

 A more detailed discussion about isotropic/anisotropic formulations can be found in [[cite:Margine2013]].

 <!--
-Transport properties in the normal metallic state

-In this work, we employ the Ziman formula [2] to calculate the intrinsic resistivity of Ti2N monolayer.
-It was first derived by Ziman from the variational solution of the Boltzmann transport equation in the presence of e-ph scattering.
-Then, it was generalized by Allen to more realistic cases such as the complicated Fermi surface formed by multiple bands [20].
-Thus, the Ziman resistivity formula becomes an appropriate approach for calculating the intrinsic resistivity of realistic metallic materials on the level of first-principles calculations.
-According to Allen’s original work [21], the Ziman formula In comparison with the expression of the spectral function given by Eq.
-(3), the spectral function in the DDA is used more extensively in studying the intrinsic resistivity of metallic materials on the level of first-principles calculations in recent relevant works [3–5].
+TODO

-Allen [9] obtained an approximation relating the conductivity of metals to the transport spectral function α2Ftr, which is a variant of the Eliashberg spectral function α2F. lowest-order variational approximation (LOVA)
+Transport properties in the normal metallic state Allen obtained an approximation relating the conductivity of metals to the transport spectral function α2Ftr, which is a variant of the Eliashberg spectral function α2F. lowest-order variational approximation (LOVA) [[cite:Allen1976b]], [[cite:Allen1978]] [[eph_transport]]

-[[cite:Allen1976b]], [[cite:Allen1978]]
-[[eph_transport]]
 -->